Low back pain

 Lumbar discogenic pain

-Discogenic low back pain implies that the intervertebral disc is the cause of cause of low back pain.
-This is extremely common and accounts for up to 40% of low back pain (in some reviews).
-Discogenic pain can be extremely temperamental and persistent cause of low back pain.
-Chiropractic and physiotherapy can successfully manage discogenic low back pain.
-Our chiropractors and physiotherapists at Sydney Spine & Sports Centre (S3C) Balmain and Dee Why offer safe, effective and lasting treatments for discogenic low back pain.
+Discogenic low back pain implies that the intervertebral disc is the cause of low back pain.
+This is extremely common and accounts for up to 40% of low back pain (in some research).
+Discogenic pain can be a temperamental and persistent cause of low back pain.

 Post laminectomy syndrome

-Coccydynia or tailbone pain can be a source of debilitating and persistent low back and pelvic pain that should be evaluated by a chiropractor or physiotherapist.
-This condition is not as common as other sources of low back pain, however it can develop into a long-term problem.
-Our chiropractors and physiotherapists at Sydney Spine & Sports Centre (S3C) Balmain and Dee Why use treatments for coccydynia that are safe, reliable and based on the latest research.
+Coccydynia or tailbone pain can be a source of persistent low back and pelvic pain that should be evaluated by a chiropractor or physiotherapist.
+This condition is not as common as other sources of low back pain.
+However, it can develop into a long-term problem.

 Psoriatic arthritis describes a condition that develops in people who have a skin condition called psoriasis.
 It causes joint swelling and inflammation.
-This usually occurs in the joint of the hands and fingers.
+This usually occurs in the joints of the hands and fingers.
 30% of people with psoriasis will develop psoriatic arthritis.
 It is most common in individuals between the ages of 30 and 50 but can affect someone at any time.
-It is thought that genes, the immune system and environmental factors paly a role in its onset.
-85% of people will have the skin condition before any joint disease.
-At Sydney Spine & Sports Centre (S3C) we focus on the mechanical aspects of this condition and deliver evidence-based treatments designed to improved movement, retain flexibility and enhance muscle and joint mechanics.

 Enteropathic arthritis develops in approximately 9% to 20% of people with inflammatory bowel disease such as ulcerative colitis and Crohn’s disease.
-People who have enteropathic arthritis have episodes of sacroiliac joint pain (pelvic joints) and low back pain, in some cases up to 20%.
-If you have persistent low back pain and inflammatory bowel disease investigations must be done to secure an accurate diagnosis.
-Sydney Spine & Sports Centre (S3C) is a low back pain treatment centre of excellence focusing on non-surgical low back conditions.
-Please call us today with any questions.
+People who have enteropathic arthritis have episodes of sacroiliac joint pain (pelvic joints), low back pain and other joint pain.

 Chronic low back pain